Walter Russell Mead: Jacksonianism and Trump administration

 Of the four traditions of American politics described in Special Providence, Jacksonianism has received the most attention.
 Mead has expanded and applied his description of Jacksonianism in his other writings.
+He describes Jacksonianism as largely uninterested in foreign affairs, deeply suspicious of elites and cosmopolitanism, and deeply patriotic, subscribing whole-heartedly to American Exceptionalism.
+Despite their general disinterest in foreign policy or the international order, Jacksonians support aggressive military action when the United States is threatened.
+Gun control and immigration are the issues most important to Jacksonians; they oppose gun control out of desire to defend themselves and their family, and consider the Second Amendment an important failsafe against tyranny.
+Jacksonians are responsive to debates over immigration and favor policies that restrict it because they view open-border policies as attempts by elites to dilute or depose their way of life.

 The idea of a Jacksonian tradition in American politics has received greater interest and attention since the candidacy and election of Donald Trump, particularly because of both former White House Chief Strategist Steve Bannon's references to Jackson and comparisons of Jackson to Trump.
 The New York Times has speculated that Bannon drew inspiration from Mead's description of Jacksonianism in Special Providence.

 In an interview with Politico, Mead was dubbed the "Trump Whisperer" by the author Susan Glasser.

 Mortal Splendor

 Mead's first book, Mortal Splendor: The American Empire in Transition, was published in 1987.
-He argues that American policy under Presidents Richard Nixon and Jimmy Carter stifled sustainable development in the Third World.
+Mead highlights what he sees as the failures of American neoimperialism in the Cold War and argues that American policy under Nixon and Carter had stifled sustainable development in the Third World.
+In the concluding chapters, Mead seeks to lay out the foundations of a new global commonwealth in which America acts as steward and helps ensure that Third World nations are able to address their development issues.
 Reviewing the book in Foreign Affairs, John C. Campbell called Mortal Splendor "a brilliantly written demolition of both liberal and especially conservative shibboleths concerning the political economy of the United States, both in its domestic and international arrangements."